Applications of Vectors

 (iv) Parameteric equation of the plane

-passing through points A
+passing through points A, BC(A,

 B, C non-collinear) is given by